jullienl/jullienl.github.io/_posts/2024-04-25-Implementing webhooks with COM.md

 5. **Run the webhooks module once**

-    - Click on the `Run once button`.
+    - Click on the **Run once** button.
 This action is necessary to capture the data structure that will be transmitted by COM when you create the webhook in the following step.

       [![]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-12.png)]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-12.png){:class="body-image-post"}{: data-lightbox="gallery"}
   <br>